gguuss/DietyOS/README.md

 # Odd side effects of being on the spectrum
 * Athletically gifted and able to use mind for awesome power like healing, feats of strength, feats of endurance, fighting, getting into incredible shape, againg gracefully (looking young for your age) (it’s real, your mind is very powerful)
-* Hyper fixation on certain genetic traits, e.g. fetishes
+* Prone to hyper fixation on certain genetic traits, e.g. fetishes
-* Very super horny, very amazing sex drive
+* Prone to hypersexuality but also a diversity of sexual identity and drive

 # Odd phenomena of being on the spectrum
 * We were in special programs (gifted and talented) and don’t realize it’s not normal